-The Schmitz Foundations promote the efforts being made by the local population themselves in the development region and support their own local independent activities.
+The Schmitz Foundations promote the efforts being made by the local population in the development region and support independent local activities.
 The Schmitz Foundations support sustainable self-help projects by providing the necessary impulses and start-up aid.

 With almost 4,000 funded projects, the Schmitz Foundations have contributed to bringing about an all-round lasting improvement in the living conditions of countless people around the globe.